 Prior to that decision to follow Christ, Baptists have traditionally believed something — unknown to the person at first — occurs to draw them to faith.
 (Also see Do Baptists Believe in the Holy Spirit?)

 God is at work in the heart of mind of a person prior to a person responding positively to the gospel proclamation, according to Baptist teachings (e.g. Acts 16:14).
-Biblical terms that describes this work is “calling.”
+The biblical term that describes this work is “calling.”

-Both Calvinist Baptist and Arminian Baptist understand the calling as primarily the work of the Holy Spirit.
+Both Calvinist Baptists and Arminian Baptists understand the calling as primarily the work of the Holy Spirit.
 The Spirit is sometimes said to “illuminate or “reveal” to the mind and heart the truth of the gospel.

-In this way, the Spirit prepares a person hearing the gospel proclamation, responding to it positively and making decisions to repent and believe.
+In this way, the Spirit prepares a person to hear the gospel proclamation, respond to it positively, and make decisions to repent and believe.
 (Also see Do Baptists Believe in Angels?)

 The word “conversion” to Baptists (and to many other Protestants) describes two things.